 If you want to get the best family cell phone plan that brings talk, text and data to multiple lines, unlimited data is the way to go.
-And you’re not exactly hurting for options, as the major wireless carriers — AT&T, T-Mobile and Verizon — offer unlimited data plans for families.
+And you’re not exactly hurting for options, as the major wireless carriers — AT&T, T-Mobile and Verizon — offer multiple unlimited data plans for families.

 The question, then, is which unlimited data plan should families choose?
-That’s especially tricky, because each carrier offers multiple variations on unlimited data, with each plan offering specific perks and benefits.
-That means the cheapest option isn’t always the best one, as some unlimited plans for families pack in more for the money.
+That’s especially tricky, because each carrier offers different variations on unlimited data, with each plan offering specific perks and benefits.
+That means the cheapest option isn’t always the best one, as some unlimited plans for families pack in more value for the money.

 - Best cell phone plans: Here are the best options overall